 5. Ketzler’s Schnitzel Haus and Biergarten Enjoy dining in or out in the biergarten at this unique restaurant on the square!

-6. The Historic Nutt House Hotel Located directly on the Historic Downtown Square in Granbury, Texas, this one of a kind structure was built of hand-hewn Texas limestone and east Texas cypress wood in 1893 by brothers Jacob, Jesse and David Lee Nutt.
+6. The Historic Nutt House Hotel Now Closed Located directly on the Historic Downtown Square in Granbury, Texas, this one of a kind structure was built of hand-hewn Texas limestone and east Texas cypress wood in 1893 by brothers Jacob, Jesse and David Lee Nutt.
 On August 31, Haunted Rooms America is offering a Ghost Hunt Package.

 7. Silver Saddle Saloon Wild west ice cream barlour located on Granbury Square, combining two of our all-time favorite indulgences (ice cream and alcohol) and bringing people together… tastefully!